jmablog/jamovi-worksheets/05-Chi-Squared/Jamovi-Chi-Squared.md

 This might seem strange at first, as looking at our raw observed figures '10 male sports therapists' is not 4 times larger than '5 male sport and dance therapists'.
 But this is because the odds ratio is not a direct comparison of our figures in this way.
 Odds can definitely get a bit confusing, so we won't look at it in a lot of detail, but briefly the odds ratio is defined as:

-**The ratio of the odds of A in the *presence* of B, and the odds of A in the *absence* of B. Two events are independent if the odds ratio equals 1, i.e., the odds of one event are the same in either the presence or absence of the other event.**^[[https://en.wikipedia.org/wiki/Odds_ratio](https://en.wikipedia.org/wiki/Odds_ratio)]
+**The ratio of the odds of A in the *presence* of B, and the odds of A in the *absence* of B. Two events are independent if the odds ratio equals 1, i.e., the odds of one event are the same in either the presence or absence of the other event.**^[See [https://finnstats.com/index.php/2022/02/07/odds-ratio-interpretation-quick-guide/](https://finnstats.com/index.php/2022/02/07/odds-ratio-interpretation-quick-guide/) for a walkthrough.]

-This is why the odds ratio can only be calculated in a 2x2 table, as we are technically calculating the ratio of the odds of being male and a sports therapist, and the odds of being **not** male and **not** a sports therapist.
+This is why the odds ratio can only be calculated in a 2x2 table, as we are technically calculating the ratio between the odds of being male and a sports therapist, and the odds of being male and **not** a sports therapist.
 Because there is only one other group in each variable we can then just interpret these **not** groups as 'female' and 'dance therapist'.

 We can reverse the reading of our odds ratio by taking the **reciprocal** of it, by calculating: